5th November 2019

 Design

-An internal fan draws air in at the rear, across the sensor the exhausts it out the front.
-While quiet, there is a faint buzz / whine from time to time which is really only noticeable at night or in a quiet room.
-The micro USB charging port is also at the back.
+An internal fan draws air in at the rear, across the sensor then exhausts it out the front.
+Although quiet, there is a faint buzz / whine from time to time which is really only noticeable at night or in a very quiet room.

 There are just two buttons on the unit; power and mode.
-Hold down the power button for a second or two to start-up / shutdown, while the mode button cycles through the 5 display modes.
+Press and hold the power button for a second or two to start-up / shutdown, while the mode button cycles through the 5 display modes.

 Display